drduh/pwd.sh/README.md

 * Removed option: delete password; the index is now a permanent ledger.
 * Removed option: read all passwords; no use case for having a single command.
 * Removed option: suppress generated password output; should be read from safe to verify save.

+## Version 1 (2015)

+The original release which has been available for general use and review since July 2015.
+There are no known bugs nor security vulnerabilities identified in this stable version of pwd.sh.
+Compatible on Linux, OpenBSD, macOS.

 # Use